uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 .. cpp:member:: static const int automatic

-    When passed as ``max_concurrency`` to the specific constructor, arena concurrency will be automatically set based on the hardware configuration.
+    When passed as ``max_concurrency`` to the specific constructor, arena concurrency is automatically set based on the hardware configuration.

 .. cpp:member:: static const int not_initialized